wklsh/monorepo-yarn-workspaces-nextjs/README.md

 # Caveats
 - If your project requires a static build, ensure that you are not using `Next/images` components in your webapp.
 This will cause builds to FAIL.
+- Since its a monorepo setup, you will need multiple .gitignore's for each web application.

 # Using common react components across webapps